BLACK SADDLE

 PRICES & AVAILABILITY

 The average age of a rider on a riding holiday is between 50 and 70 and this ride is no different.
-Black Saddle riders average in their 30s.
-Join our exclusive rides to ride with those in a similar age bracket.
+We will connect our riders on the same departure on whatsapp ahead of time.
+Our riders usually 27 - 45.

 Maximum group size of 10 and minimum of 8.